vefthym/fairER/README.md

 *A video presentation of our system was submitted as supplementary material.
 It is also located in "demo_video/new_demo_video.mkv" of this repository*

+The source code for the paper:

+Vasilis Efthymiou, Kostas Stefanidis, Evaggelia Pitoura, Vassilis Christophides.
+FairER: Entity Resolution with Fairness Constraints.
+CIKM 2021 (short) [[pdf]](https://github.com/vefthym/fairER/blob/main/CIKM2021short_fairER_CR.pdf) [[slides]](https://github.com/vefthym/fairER/blob/main/FairER-slides.pdf) [[poster]](https://github.com/vefthym/fairER/blob/main/FairER_poster.pdf)

+which is part of the project <a href="https://isl.ics.forth.gr/ResponsibleER/">ResponsibleER: Responsible by Design Entity Resolution</a>, funded by the <a href="https://www.elidek.gr/en/homepage/">Hellenic Foundation for Research and Innovation</a>.

+**Public API and UI (demo with restricted functionality)**:<br/>
+Before installing and running the code locally, with its full functionality, you may be interested in checking the public version with limited functionality, hosted at <a href="https://isl.ics.forth.gr/fairER/">https://isl.ics.forth.gr/fairER/</a>.
+There, you can also find the <a href="https://isl.ics.forth.gr/fairER/services-manual">API ("Services Manual")</a>, along with executable examples.

 ## Installation
 ```bash
 cd fairER/installation